 Parking at Moraine Lake is a nightmare!
-It’s one of the most popular tourist attractions in Banff and almost every visitor to the region wants to visit.
+It’s one of the most popular tourist destinations in Alberta and almost every visitor to the region wants to visit.
 This has created what’s now known as the hardest place to get a parking spot in Canada.

 But it’s not all bad news…

 I’ve personally visited Moraine Lake many times to enjoy hikes like the Larch Valley Trail and Consolation Lakes, and every time I’ve managed to get a parking spot.
 It wasn’t luck.
 In fact, getting a parking spot at Moraine Lake is easy if you’re willing to endure a very early morning.

 The question is, what time should I arrive?

 Well, after so many visits all throughout the spring, summer, and fall, I’ve pretty much got it figured out.
 But the time changes throughout the year, on weekends vs weekdays, and for special occasions such as Larch season in the fall.